 What does this mean for thousands of Pennsylvania employers?
 If you are able to create at least 250 new jobs in Pennsylvania within 5 years (with 100 of the new jobs created within the first 2 years), you will be eligible to retain 95% tax witholdings for the persons employed in the new jobs.
 Under the Act, the employer may select to remit all of the personal income tax witheld from employees then receive a rebate of the tax from the Commonwealth.

 Job creators grow while growing the economy in the process.
-These tax savings may provide opportunities for employers to further increase their number of employees … Read More »
+These tax savings may provide opportunities for employers to further increase their number of employees beyond the initial 250 or reinvest in other areas of the business.
+Presumably, the Commonwealth benefits as well.
+More persons employed in the Commonwealth lead to economic growth through purchasing power and sales tax revenues.

 What happens when a business is temporarily closed due to extreme weather?
 What about overtime as employees try to catch up on work?
 These are questions that employers on the East coast find themselves asking in the wake of Hurricane Sandy.
 William Horwitz, counsel in the Florham Park office, has authored a client alert to answer these and other questions that employers are now faced with.
 To read and download the full alert click here.